cpu4youu/lynx-chatbot/README.md

 - token: Discord bot auth token, used to login to discord services.
 - application-id: Discord bot id, used to invite bot to servers.
 - dbConfig: Local database used to store user questions and stats.
+- Once database is created and dbConfig is configured, run createUsersTable() and createQuestionsTable() from the datbase.js file in the tools directory to create the appropriate databse with required attributes that will ensure all functions of this project work.
 - docsInfo: Directory information needed to build local vector database for llm document lookup.
 - docsInfo: access: Used to limit which document data can be retrieved from different discord channels.
 - OPENAI_API_KEY: Open AI key used to request replies from Chat GPT